SVG - Scalable Vector Graphics

 Like the ICO format, ICNS is mostly for very specific purposes.
 ICNS is an Apple specific format only suitable for Mac OS X documents and apps.
 So if you need your icon for anything else, choose a different format.

-IconJar is a Mac desktop application to manage your icon collection.
+IconJar is a Mac desktop application to manage your collection of icons.
 It contains vector (SVG) icons with their meta data such as tags, author, license, etc. Iconfinder gives you an easy way to download icons and sets directly in IconJar format and open them in the application.

 Printing icons on paper